dobrou/CsvLINQPadDriver/README.md

   * if checked: parsed rows from file are cached in memory.
 This cache survives multiple query runs, even when query is changed.
 Cache is cleared as soon as LINQPad clears query data.
   * if unchecked: disable cache.
 Multiple enumerations of file content results in multiple reads and parsing of file.
 Can be significantly slower for complex queries.
 Significantly reduces memory usage.
 Useful when reading very large files.
 * Intern strings: intern strings.
 Significantly reduce memory consumption when CSV contains repeatable values.
+  * Use [generation](#generation) string comparison: compare interned strings using generation string comparison.

 ### Generation ###

+* Use [record](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) type: generate records instead of classes (LINQPad 6 only).
-* Generate single class for similar files: single class will be generated for similar files which allows to query them as a single one.
+* Generate single type for similar files: single type will be generated for similar files which allows to join similar files and query over them.
 Relations support is limited.
   * Also show similar files non-grouped: show similar files non-grouped in addition to similar files groups.
 * String comparison: string comparison for `Equals` and `GetHashCode` methods.